OSGeo/gdal/doc/source/user/configoptions.rst

  - for Windows builds, the location pointed by $(USERPROFILE)/.gdal/gdalrc is attempted.

-A configuration file is a text file in a .ini style format, that lists configuration options and their values.
+A configuration file is a text file in a .ini style format.
 Lines starting with `#` are comment lines.

+The file may contain a ``[configoptions]`` section, that lists configuration options and their values.

 Example: